notionparallax/blog/_posts/2021-2-23-future-game-cards.md

   }
 </style>

+<section>

+# Possible Futures

-It's difficult to think about the future.
-It's tempting to just think about the present, but [blue and shiny](http://www.overcomingbias.com/2010/06/near-far-summary.html)[^construal].
+It's difficult to just sit down and think about the future.
+It's tempting to just think about the present, but blue and shiny[^construal].
 Or to think about the issue that's important and in the news today, and just have much more or much less of it.
+You need a _framework_!

 This is a game that helps its players think about the future.
 It gives players specific things to think about, and by thinking about the interactions between those things, gives a different way of thinking.
 It's not any more "correct", but it breaks through the barrier of simplistic utopias or dystopias, and pushes the ideas into the messy, soupy middle.

-It was first played in 2015 with staff at BVN in Sydney.
-I played it with students at Sydney University, and I've moved it here to play with students at UNSW.

-[^construal]: Things in the distance are blue, due to the same phenomenon that makes the sky blue.
-So we have a tendency to think about things that are far away temporally in the same way.
-Things are shiny in the future because detail is hard work, and things far away don't have much detail either.
-That's a bit of an over simplification, but it's correct in essence.

-<section>

-# Possible Futures
-[TODO: why are we playing this game, what are we going to do?]
+Have fun with this, and let your imagination loose.
+If there's anything we've learned from the recent past, it's that _That could never happen_ means that it's almost guaranteed to happen.

 ## How to play